rayhagimoto/stochastic-calculus-notes/src/option-risk.typ

 - This makes the put less valuable today because the strike price effectively "shrinks" in real terms as rates rise.

-== Trader terminology
+== Option portfolios

-Motivating questions:
+#set enum(numbering: "1a.")

-+ Suppose you're long one call with expiration at $T_1$ and short another call in the same underlying and the same strike but expiration at $T_2 > T_1$.
++ Suppose you're long one ATM call with expiration at $T_1$ and short another ATM call in the same underlying and the same strike but expiration at $T_2 > T_1$.
 Is your position
   + long $rho$?
   + long $cal(V)$?
   + long the underlying?

+Since calls increase in value with $r$ the long call is long Rho and the short call is short Rho.
+However, the effect of interest is greater when there is more time to expiration so the portfolio is net short Rho.
+Something similar can be said for $cal(V)$.
+The position is net short $cal(V)$.
+Delta is a bit tricky but we can figure it out in a few ways.
+First of all, we can approximate $Delta approx Phi(d_1) ~ (r/sigma + sigma) sqrt(T)$ (where I've ignored a term that decays like $1 slash sqrt(T)$ as well as constant terms, because I only care about the dominant scaling with $T$).
+This suggests that $Delta$ will generally grow with time to expiration.
+So the position is short the stock.
+Another way to see this is to look at the slopes of the curves in @fig:call-vs-stock-price-DTE.
+As DTE gets smaller the change in slope becomes more dramatic and asymptotes to $Delta = 0.5$ for very small $T$.